-8. LEAVES OF ABSENCE POLICIES
+LEAVES OF ABSENCE POLICIES

 An employee who expects to be or is absent from work for 3 or more consecutive working days or more or on a reduced schedule of leave of 3 or more consecutive working days or more for medical reasons, or for 3 or more consecutive working days for reasons other than medical or vacation, must request and complete an Application for Leave of Absence form.
-In the case of a medical leave, all paperwork must be submitted directly to the office of human resources for review as soon as the need for leave is known.
+In the case of a medical leave, all paperwork must be submitted directly to the office of human resources for review as soon as the need for the leave is known.
 All other applications for leave must be submitted to the employee's department head or immediate supervisor in sufficient time prior to the date of leave requested so that appropriate consideration can be given to the request.
-The appropriate supervisor, dean or administrative department head, the appropriate vice president, and the office of human resources will then consider the request.
+The request will then be considered by the supervisor, dean or administrative department head, the appropriate vice president, and the office of human resources.
 In addition, an employee requesting a medical leave of absence, such as for maternity or a workers' compensation injury, must submit a Medical Certification form prior to requesting the leave or within 15 calendar days from the date of requesting the leave.
-The Application for Leave of Absence and the Medical Certification Form can be found on the HR website under Employee Resources at www.udayton.edu/hr.
+The Application for Leave of Absence and the Medical Certification Form can be found on the HR website in the Employee Resources section at www.udayton.edu/hr.

 University benefits will continue during an approved leave of absence provided that the employee pays normal premiums as appropriate.
 Employees must contact the office of human resources before beginning a leave of absence to ensure continued benefit coverage (e.g., health care insurance) and to make arrangements for premium payments as necessary.
-Certain benefits, however, such as PMTO accrual, salary continuation, paid holidays, and University retirement contributions do not continue during an approved unpaid leave of absence.
+Certain benefits, however, such as vacation accrual, sick leave accrual, paid holidays, and University retirement contributions do not continue during an approved unpaid leave of absence.
 Employees should contact the office of human resources for more information on benefits available during an approved unpaid leave of absence.